 In 2017, T.N.
 Robinson Ltd announced an expansion into North Wales with the addition of branches in Anglesey, Mochdre and Rhyl.
-This year, we’re delighted to have just opened a new branch in the coastal town of Pwllheli!
+This year, we were delighted to open a new branch in the coastal town of Pwllheli!
 This exciting chapter in TNR’s 95 year history continues our recent growth, allowing us to enhance our service and keep on building our network to supply clients across the UK.

 Chris Drake, Managing Director of T.N.
 Robinson said: “We are proud of the reputation we have gained within our industry for providing exceptional customer service and the best deals on a broad selection of quality branded electrical products.
 We look to maintain this reputation, training our new staff to have an extensive knowledge of every product we sell, enabling us to give our customers the very best advice, and prices, whether it’s over the counter or on the phone, every single day.”